OpenRoberta/robertalab-naoclient/README.md

-This repository holds a client for NAO robot to connect to the OpenRoberta lab.
+This repository holds a client for NAO robot to connect to OpenRoberta lab.

 You can install this app in two ways:
 * Go to the Aldebaran Store https://cloud.aldebaran-robotics.com/application/robertalab_connector/ and install it directly